letoram/cat9/README.md

 * tog or toggle - switch between col and exp mode

 * filter ptn - present lines that match the lua pattern defined by 'ptn'

+## Copy

+    copy src dst

+The copy command is used to copy data in and out of Cat9 itself, such as taking the output of a previous job and storing it in a file or into another running job.

+By default, src and dst are treated as just names with normal semantics for absolute or relative paths.
+Depending on a prefix used, the role can change:

+Using # will treat it as a job reference.

+Using pick: will treat it as a request to an outer graphical shell (i.e. your wm) to provide a file, optionally with an extension hint:

+    copy pick:iso test.iso

 Backstory
 =========